desserdmi/olfactory_bulb/README.md

  3. Preprocessing of collected dataset
 4. Developing an automatic feature selection algorithm in order to identify biomarkers that are relevant for the diagnosis.
+The most promising way seems to be Random Forest Elimination with Support Vector Machine (RFE-SVM).
+As described here
-Elimination with Support Vector Machine (RFE-SVM) *(Leonardo Gutiérrez-Gómez,  Jean-Charles Delvenne https://doi.org/10.1101/711135)*
+*(Leonardo Gutiérrez-Gómez,  Jean-Charles Delvenne https://doi.org/10.1101/711135)*

 - desease  prediction algoritm (SVM) based on most relevant features